 9. Ask for Suggestions or Tips

-People love to talk about what they’re listening to and what they’ve learned.
-A unique podcast, article, or hobby could make for some fascinating talking points and get a conversation started in no time.
+Keep the person talking by letting them discuss about what they’re listening to and what they’ve learned.
+A unique podcast, article, or hobby can make for some fascinating talking points and get a conversation started in no time.

 Some people may laugh or answer with a question.
 Life doesn’t always have to be serious or related to a job or career development.
 Networking, developing a friendship, or more, is best done with a conversation that elicits a person’s natural response.